Assistant Professor of Women's and Gender Studies

 Seda Saluk is a feminist anthropologist working at the intersection of medical anthropology, science and technology studies, and Middle East studies.
 Her research broadly focuses on the politics and ethics of medical technologies through the lenses of gender, race, and ethnicity.

 Building on the theme of public health governance, Saluk is also developing a new research project titled Contesting Vaccines: Reproduction, Race, and Nation.
 Drawing on ethnographic fieldwork and feminist cultural analysis, this project probes how the emerging parental distrust of childhood vaccinations in Turkey interacts with public anxieties around polio and measles outbreaks after the migrations from Syria.
-Contesting Vaccines explores how policymakers, health practitioners, and ordinary citizens use and contest gendered and ethnoracialized stereotypes to (de)legitimize different healing practices and how this (de)legitimization produces new regimes of exclusion in the Middle East.
+Contesting Vaccines explores how policymakers, health practitioners, and ordinary citizens use and contest gendered and ethnoracialized stereotypes to (de)legitimize different healing practices and how this (de)legitimization produces new regimes of governance in the Middle East.
 This interdisciplinary project draws upon feminist theory, medical anthropology, and critical refugee studies, and illuminates the ways in which debates around infectious diseases and vaccines are intimately tied to broader questions about gender, race, and nation.

 Saluk’s research has been supported by the Social Science Research Council, the National Science Foundation, the Fulbright Program, and several fellowships from the University of Massachusetts and the University of Michigan.
 Her work has appeared in journals including the International Journal of Middle East Studies, Journal of Middle East Women’s Studies, Women’s Studies International Forum, Medical Anthropology Quarterly, Feminist Tahayyül, Collaborative Anthropologies, and Feminist Yaklaşımlar; edited volumes on reproduction and feminist movements; and online at Jadaliyya, 5Harfliler, and Çatlak Zemin.
 She received her Ph.D. in Anthropology and a graduate certificate in Feminist Studies from the University of Massachusetts-Amherst.
-From 2020 to 2022, she was an LSA Collegiate Postdoctoral Fellow at the University of Michigan.

 Research Areas